CADWRDeltaModeling/azure_dms_batch/README-schism-batch-inlineprocessing.md

 ### How It Works
 1. The script takes a command and optional arguments as its first inputs.
 The rest of the inputs should be file paths.
 2. It generates a unique filename to track processed files based on the command's basename.
+Warning: multiple invocations with same command basename will cause conflicts.
 3. For each file path provided:
    - The script checks if the file has already been processed by looking for its name in the tracking file.
    - If the file has not been processed, the script executes the specified command with any provided arguments and the file path, then marks the file as processed by adding its name to the tracking file.